elangovana/recommendation-demo/README.md

 ```

-# Build the web app
+# 3. Package the web app
 1. Create a codepipeline stack using **codebuild_cloudformation.json**
 2. Start a build on codepipeline.
 This should upload the following artifacts in the s3 bucket you specified in the codepipeline stack
   * Cloudformation template